Article 50 · transparency · in force since 2 August 2026

 Texts and marking

-We deliver disclosure and information texts and an approach for machine-readable marking of AI content.
+We deliver draft disclosures and an approach for machine-readable marking within the established actor and use-case scope.

 5